-Current HM Government advice is that vulnerable persons should practice stringent Social Distancing and that extremely vulnerable persons should self-isolate (stay at home).
-Should an employee be suspected of or confirmed with COVID-19 you should assess whether you employ any vulnerable or extremely vulnerable persons.
+Current HM Government advice is that vulnerable persons should self-isolate (stay at home).
+Should an employee be suspected of or confirmed with COVID-19 you should assess whether you employ any vulnerable persons.

 4. Changes in response to COVID-19